kvikk-js/kvikk/docs/3-project-structure.md

 # Project Structure

-In a Kvikk.js app specific folders and files play an important role in how the application works.
-By default Kvikk.js expects a given project structure.
+In a Hubro app specific folders and files play an important role in how the application works.
+By default Hubro expects a given project structure.

-If a Kvikk.js app is created by the Kvikk.js Launch tool the required project structure is auto created for you.
+If a Hubro app is created by the Hubro Launch tool the required project structure is auto created for you.

-If one create the Kvikk.js app manually the structure must be created manually.
+If one create the Hubro app manually the structure must be created manually.
 Only the folders and files marked as required must be created for the application to function.

 ## Folders and Files

-Kvikk.js utilizes the following structure:
+Hubro utilizes the following structure:

 ### Top-level Files